Devansh2000Shaw/Web-Technology-Lab/README.md

 bonus = 50% of basic <br/>

 # Lab 9
+ Topics
- Topic – Package in Java
+ - Package in Java
  - String handling in Java

 Q1).
 Define two packages as – General and Marketing.
 In General package define a class „employee‟ with data members as empid(protected), ename(private) and a public method as earnings() which calculate total earnings as <br/> earnings = basic + DA (80% of basic) + HRA (15% of basic) <br/>
 In Marketing package define a class „sales‟ which is extending from „employee‟ class and has a method tallowance() which calculates Travelling Allowance as 5% of total earning.
 Write the programs to find out total earning of a sales person for the given basic salary amount and print along with the emp id. <br/>